 The disadvantage – or let’s say, discipline – of the system is that the design has to take account of the fact that internal crosswalls must maintain their same position on all floors.

 The cross wall system works by placing the floor slab on top of the cross wall construction.
 However, in the Barbican, the required area of flats meant that there would be a greater distance than usual between party walls which could act as load bearing cross walls.
 The maximum distance is usually 35 feet.
 They could have used thicker slabs, but that would have reduced the height from one floor to the next floor to below 9 feet.
 So they had to introduce some strengthening beams along the façades of the blocks to support the wider floor slabs.
 You wouldn’t be aware of them, because they are the walls on which the window boxes are placed just beyond your balcony.
-They’re not just the low balcony wall you see when you step outside your flat, but also the concrete.
-You see at the bottom of the balcony above you.
+They’re not just the low balcony wall you see when you step outside your flat, but also the concrete you see at the bottom of the overhanging balcony of the flat above you.

 The design aim with the terrace blocks was to create the effect of a colonnade so that you are walking beneath the building with columns at regular intervals.
 The ideal arrangement is when the cross walls in the structure above sit directly onto the columns.
 Sometimes, the cross walls would not be in the exactly regular position and that would have messed up the regular appearance of the columns at podium level by changing the distance between them.
 In such a case, a table top of thick reinforced concrete slab (solid or coffered) was placed between the columns; then the superstructure of the block at that point was supported by the table rather than the column directly.